Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The case 0

 Let $(Y, C)$ be the blow down configuration of $(X, D)$.
 We first study the case $g(B)=1$.
-We then have that some irreducible component $C_i$ of $C$ is a holomorphic $n$-section of the elliptic fibration.
+We then have that some irreducible component $C_i$ of $C$ is a holomorphic $n$-section of the elliptic fibration, i.e., the map $C_i \to B$ is generically $n$-to-$1$.
 Moreover, $C_i$ is normalized by an irreducible component $D_i$ of $D$, which is a smooth elliptic curve.
 Let $Y'$ be the fiber product $Y\times_B D_i$, so $Y' \longrightarrow Y$ is an \'etale covering of degree $n$.
 However, $Y'$ then has a holomorphic $1$-section, which implies that $\kappa(Y')=0$, since there cannot be multiple fibers and all fibers are nonsingular.
 Then $\kappa(Y) = 0$ by invariance of $\kappa$ under unramified coverings, which is a contradiction.